 Community Enhancement Fund

-Once the wind farm is fully operational, Biala Wind Farm will establish a Community Enhancement Fund, providing approximately $92,308 per annum for community projects.
+Ahead of the project becoming fully operational, Biala Wind Farm will establish a Community Enhancement Fund, providing more than $90,000 per annum for community projects.

 The amount of funding available each year is set out in the wind farm Development Approval, as issued by the NSW Department of Planning, Industry and Environment.
 Biala Wind Farm will contribute $2,500 per turbine to towards the fund every year.
-This contribution will increase with inflation (i.e. CPI adjusted) each year, giving a value for 2021 of approximately $2977.70 per turbine
+This contribution will increase with inflation (i.e. CPI adjusted) each year, giving a value for 2022-3 of approximately $3,000 per turbine.

-The Community Fund will provide grants to projects, services, facilities, benefits or educational assistance located within 20km of the wind farm, which are aimed at:
+The Community Fund will provide grants to projects, services, facilities or educational assistance located within 20km of the wind farm, which are aimed at:

-- enhancing any aspect of the local environment, which could include ameliorating any impacts from the wind farm; or
+- enhancing any aspect of the local environment; or

 - benefitting the local community.